 - Make sure walkways, driveways, and steps are clear and well-lit.
 This includes clearing them of any debris or hazardous conditions, like fallen leaves.
 Doing this may prevent a slip and fall accident from occurring and will help ensure trick-or-treaters have a safe, clear path to your door.

 - Keep pets inside or on a leash.
 Even the friendliest pets may get scared or feel threatened if the doorbell rings too many times.
 Keeping pets inside or on a leash may help to avoid a dog bite claim.
+Remember: Dog bites are a red flag for most insurance companies and can have ugly consequences.

 - Obey posted speed limits.
 The majority of Halloween claims involve auto/pedestrian accidents, and on average, twice as many children are killed while walking on Halloween.
 There are many pedestrians walking the streets at night, so please warn family members to be cautious when driving.
 If you are a trick-or-treater, try to walk on sidewalks instead of walking on the street, and visit a well-lit neighborhood.